 Shooting Sports Task Force

-Task Force Members participating: Beth Alloway, Ray Bartholomew, Patsy Maddy, Dan Mosier, John Reh, Daniel Skucius, Pam Van Horn, Wade Weber, and Cody Woelk
+Task Force Members participating: Beth Alloway, Ray Bartholomew, Patsy Maddy, Dan Mosier, Daniel Skucius, Pam Van Horn, Wade Weber, and Cody Woelk

 Report of current activities:

 National 4-H Shooting Sports Team – Nancy Becker and Rod Deeken, Coordinators, team announcements soon; follow-up with pin orders with KSRE Bookstore once current supply and vendor located

 Lead Instructors – Fall Match Steering Groups – steering groups met and submitted rules changes; National Training information sent to vetted potential level II instructors; state fair division finalized and submitted

 Spring Match Steering Group – meeting and recruiting volunteers for April 28

 Spring Training – April 6 – 8 – registration information available on the web site; requirement of volunteer screening articles in 4-H Tip Sheet, Tuesday Letter and Ray direct email sent to coordinators; articles defined volunteer roles and screening expectations